Pyrometric device: History

 In 1782, Josiah Wedgwood created an accurately scaled pyrometric device working (see Wedgwood scale for details), with details published in the Philosophical Transactions of the Royal Society of London in 1782 (Vol. LXXII, part 2).
 This led him to be elected a fellow of the Royal Society.

-The modern form of the pyrometric cone was developed by the German ceramics technologist Hermann Seger and first used to control the firing of porcelain wares at the Königliche Porzellanmanufaktur (Royal Porcelain Works) in Berlin, in 1886.
+The modern form of the pyrometric cone was developed by the German ceramics technologist Hermann Seger and first used to control the firing of porcelain at the Königliche Porzellanmanufaktur (Royal Porcelain Works) in Berlin, in 1886.
 Seger cones are still made by a small number of companies and the term is often used as a synonym for pyrometric cones.

 Holdcroft Bars were developed in 1898 by Holdcroft & Co.

 Bullers rings have been in continuous production for over 80 years, and are currently in use in over 45 countries.
 Originally developed by the company named Bullers, the current manufacturers, Taylor Tunnicliff Limited, were founded in 1867.

 The Standard Pyrometric Cone Company was founded by Edward J. Orton, Jr. in 1896.

 PTCR rings (Process Temperature Control Rings) were originally called "Phillips Temperature Control Rings" and developed by Phillips Electronics in Uden, Netherlands.
 The plant is now owned by Ferro and moved to its current location in St Dizier, France in 2010.